ieei0214/GPSReader/README.md

 ## Features

+- Supports reading NMEA sentences from a serial port(real-time) or a file(simulation purpose).
 - Supports multiple NMEA sentence types (GPGGA, GPGSA, GPGLL, GPGSV).
 - Event-driven architecture allows for real-time processing of GPS data.
 - Customizable parser list allows for easy addition of new sentence types.